Hostao

 Vagrant and Docker both increase the productivity of DevOps teams by automating the development, deployment, and use of the software.

 The greatest option for executing dependable programs while lowering processing expenses is Docker.
 The containers have extremely minimal overhead and are well insulated from one another.
 This implies that many containers may operate concurrently on a single OS.
-When organizations need a high level of security and isolation or the flexibility to run several different operating systems concurrently with Vagrant VMs in an automated and repeatable manner, virtual machines (VMs) offer the ideal answer. provides the building with a practical answer.

 Summary